 While we aren’t experts on the topic, today we’re sharing our experiences with setting up a website store to sell products from our own websites.
 And, we’re continuing the conversation in our Mastermind group.
 Head over there to share any tips or ask any of your hiring questions: www.growwithusmastermind.com.
+Some links are affiliate links.
+We pay for the podcast costs using revenue generated when people checkout using our links.

 This is a bit of a taboo topic that we are going to jump into today—selling on your website.
 Angie and I are in no way claiming to be experts on this topic, but we’ve received a lot of questions about it lately.
 Our stores are pretty new and we are still in the beginning phases, but we wanted to share our experiences, what we’ve experimented with and do our best to answer your questions.